alexle/alexle.github.com/posts/run-summary-and-analysis-2012.markdown

 <a href="/static/avg-pace-each-month.png"><img src="/static/avg-pace-each-month.png" width="600px" class="center" /></a>

-The graph above shows (not to scale) the average pace of my runs each month.
+The graph above (not to scale) shows the average pace of my runs each month.
 In Jan, I averaged 8 minutes and 51 seconds on my runs.
 By the end of the year, my average mile was down to 7 minutes and 56 seconds, a difference of almost a minute!
 The best part?
 My average pace **decreased**, even as the length of my runs **increased**.

-A good and very noticeable sign.
+However, the road there wasn't smooth.
+After 6 months of running, I had expected to get better.
+It didn't have be a big difference, just some improvement.
+When I checked my average pace in Jul, I almost quit from frustration.
+8 minutes 50 seconds, almost the same pace I started with 6 months earlier.
+Fortunately, I made some changes and was able to stick with it.

 <a href="/static/nike-2012-when-run.png"><img src="/static/nike-2012-when-run.png" class="center" /></a>